Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Acknowledgements

 \section{Acknowledgements}

-The first author was funded by the Arts and Humanities Research Council and the German Academic Scholarship Foundation.
-This work was also supported by the Engineering and Physical Sciences Research Council (EP/T023333/1) and the European Research Council (\#740516).
-We are very grateful to Jeremy Frimer for making the MFD 2.0 z-scores available to us.
-We also thank Xiaowen Dong for extremely helpful feedback.
+This work was funded by the European Research Council (\#740516) and the Engineering and Physical Sciences Research Council (EP/T023333/1).
+The first author was supported by the German Academic Scholarship Foundation and the Arts and Humanities Research Council.
+We thank the reviewers for their helpful comments.
+We are grateful to Jeremy Frimer for making the Moral Foundations Dictionary z-scores available to us.